InteractivePlus/EasyCrossPlatform_src/README.md

 # EasyCrossPlatform
-Source Code for EasyCrossPlatform, only for development purpose.
+Source Code for EasyCrossPlatform, only for development purpose.<br />
 Language: <a href="README-ch.md">中文</a>
 ## Introduction
 A easy-to-use cross-platform C++ library designed for PHP and Python Users.<br />